DPDK/dpdk/doc/guides/nics/mlx5.rst

 - ``rxq_cqe_comp_en`` parameter [int]

   A nonzero value enables the compression of CQE on RX side.
-This feature allows to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
+This feature allows to save PCI bandwidth and improve performance.
 Enabled by default.

   Supported on:

-  - x86_64 with ConnectX4 and ConnectX4 LX
+  - x86_64 with ConnectX-4, ConnectX-4 LX and ConnectX-5.
-  - Power8 with ConnectX4 LX
+  - POWER8 and ARMv8 with ConnectX-4 LX and ConnectX-5.

 - ``txq_inline`` parameter [int]